finalverse/libra2-core/crates/libra2-rosetta/README.md

 file uses the Rosetta CLI DSL to describe the possible operations that can be run.

-Additionally, we have our `aptos-rosetta-cli` crate for local testing.
+Additionally, we have our `libra2-rosetta-cli` crate for local testing.